Published on June 12th, 2018 | by Joshua S Hill0

 Big-name offshore wind developers and manufacturers are all turning their eyes to Taiwan as both a location for government-supported development as well as a supply and manufacturing hub for the region.

 And while the truly large-scale projects are mostly on the horizon, Taiwan’s first offshore wind project, the Formosa 1 offshore wind farm, continues to grow.
-Phase 1 of the Formosa 1 offshore wind farm was an 8 MW demonstration phase which was completed back in October of 2016 and consisted of only two offshore wind farms.
+Phase 1 of the Formosa 1 offshore wind farm was an 8 MW demonstration phase which was completed back in October of 2016 and consisted of only two offshore wind turbines.
 The second phase, however, a 120 MW addition, has been slowly making its way through the development phase, and this week received the final go-ahead, reaching financial close thanks to a consortium of eleven international and local Taiwanese banks, as well as the EKF, Denmark’s Export Credit Agency.

 The project is jointly owned between Taiwanese developer Swancor Renewable Energy (15%), Australian bank Macquarie Capital (50%), and Danish offshore wind developer Ørsted (35%) which, back in January of 2017 (then known as DONG Energy), acquired its stake in the project from Swancor.
 A year later, in April, wind turbine manufacturer Siemens Gamesa Renewable Energy was awarded the contract to supply the wind turbines for the 120 MW expansion, and later the same month Ørsted confirmed its final investment decision for the project.